Race Day Timeline

 2206 S Overland Trail, Fort Collins, CO 80526

-Those parking at the Holiday Twin will be required to enter from the south off Overland Drive (right hand turn only), coming from Drake.
+Those parking at the Holiday Twin will be required to enter from the south off Overland Trail Rd. (right hand turn only), coming from Drake Road.
+If coming from the north on Overland Trail, you will be instructed to continue south to turn around in Cottonwood Glen Park and approach from the south.

-Packet pickup will be available from noon to 6:00pm on Saturday April 22 at the Raintree Athletic Club, located on the NW corner of Drake and Shields at 2555 S. Shields St. Those wishing to drink a beer at The New Belgium Post Race Party (see below) have the option of showing proof of age and receiving and attaching their +21 wristband at packet pickup.
+Pre-race packet pickup will be available from Noon-6:00pm on Saturday, April 15 at the Raintree Athletic Club, located on the NW corner of Drake and Shields at 2555 S. Shields St. Those wishing to drink a beer at the New Belgium Post Race Party (see below) have the option of showing proof of age and receiving and attaching their +21 wristband at packet pickup.

 Race day packets and registration will be available at our packet pickup location, immediately to the south of the start line, between 7:00 and 8:15.
 The race will start on time at 8:30, so we will be enforcing a strict cut-off on the 8:15 deadline to pick up packets.
 Please take note that parking at the Holiday Twin Drive-In is 3/4 of a mile from the start, so please build in the 15 minutes it will take you to walk to the start to your race day planning: get there early!